jan-revay/initPC/README.md

 1. **minimal** - debloated, stable, tested, production-ready, and not expected to change in the *yearly horizon*, only necessary stuff
 2. **stable** - stable, tested, production-ready, and not expected to change much in the *monthly horizon*
 3. **testing** - shouldn't be broken or inconsistent most of the time, useful changes from devel that are queued to be accepted to stable (or rejected)
-4. **devel** - development and experiments, might be in an inconsistent state or broken regularly.
+4. **devel** - development and experiments, might be inconsistent or broken regularly.
 Useful, consistent, and fully functional changes from the branch devel might be merged into the branch testing.

+Workflow:
+        implementation          useful & functional           tested & useful           necessary Change ----------------> devel --------------------> testing -----------------> stable -----------> minimal

 ## TODO